cartograf/cartograf-cookie-filter/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Cookie checking is now implemented client-side, to make the plugin compatible with cache plugins.
+Thanks to Sergio Folgar (/sfolgar) for this contribution.

 = 1.0.7 =
 * Added info about compatibility with cache plugins
 * Updated tip texts on settings page.